 When the devil could not tempt Jesus to doubt God’s word, nor stir up Jesus’ desires to deceive him into sinning against God, there was only one thing left to do.
 Provoke Jesus to tempt God.
 It is not a sin to be tempted but it is a sin to tempt.

 Jesus used scripture to successfully overcome the devil’s temptations.
 The devil knew some scriptures too.
 He set Jesus on the highest point of the temple in Jerusalem and challenged him to tempt God by jumping.
 The devil assured Jesus no harm would befall him because it is written: “He will command his angels concerning you to guard you carefully; they will lift you up in their hands, so that you will not strike your foot against a stone.”
-Jesus refused and the devil departed.
+Jesus resisted the devil and the devil departed.

 After Israel refused to enter the promised land and cried all night that God didn’t love them, God declared, “ … all those men which have seen my glory, and my miracles, which I did in Egypt and in the desert, and have tempted me now these ten times, and have not hearkened to my voice; Surely they shall not see the land which I sware unto their fathers, neither shall any of them that provoked me see it…”

-God’s punishment was not has harsh as it appears.
+God’s punishment was not as harsh as it appears.
 Israel lost the opportunity to possess the land a covenant of law promised them.
 They never lost the opportunity to possess the land a covenant of grace promised them.
 To the present day, Israel has never possessed all of the land God promised to Abraham.
-Therefore, opportunity to receive the things grace provided still exists.
+Therefore, the opportunity to receive the things grace provided still exists.

 Paul warned the New Testament church not to make the same mistakes Israel made in the desert.
 If we are tempting God it does not matter how faithful God is, how bearable the temptation, or how plain the way of escape.
 There is high probability we will perish in a desert, but that doesn’t mean we will go to hell.
 Moses died in the desert.
 Many years later, he appeared “in glorious splendor” to discuss with Jesus and Elijah the prophecies that would be fulfilled in Jerusalem.